 Now, all our science texts, field guides, binoculars, nature notebooks and journals for the homeschool Outdoor Hour Challenges are housed in a bookcase.
 Right next to the kitchen table.
 So it’s easy.
 Easy to go outside, leave the rest for later.
 Easy to grab what we need and step out the back door.

 Oh, and I haven’t even mentioned how nature studies led to art…

 - There’s always new or past studies to jump in on.
-Click over to the Handbook of Nature Study site.
-Barb-Harmony Art Mom publishes a monthly newsletter plus a monthly blog carnival for all participating families to share their ‘stepping outside’ experience with the community.
+Click over to the Homeschool Nature Study site.

 - Barb-Harmony Art Mom has also reviewed The Handbook of Nature Study book here on The Curriculum Choice.
 Click over for her thorough explanation of this resource: Handbook of Nature Study.

 - Interested to see how nature study fits into a homeschool day?
 I have a category dedicated to the same and share all of our nature studies at Hodgepodge.

 How about you?
 Do you and your children enjoy nature study?
 Or do you plan to add this delight to your school plans?